 Couples can host all wedding-related events at Harrybrooke Park, including engagement parties, bridal showers, and rehearsal dinners.
 Services at this historic venue include:

 We extend lists of our preferred caterers, DJ’s, bands, florists, photographers, and even our very own Justice of the Peace on staff.
 Additionally, we welcome new professionals to the park for couples that might already have someone in mind.
-Our staff understand your wedding vision is unique and personal.
+Our staff understands that your wedding vision is unique and personal.
 We can work as a “one stop shop” and execute all of the small details to bring your vision to light while delivering outstanding service, memorable experiences, and breathtaking views.